The Ultimate Social Media Marketing Guide for Pro Organizers

 One of the biggest barriers to just getting started on social media (aside from the feeling that you need to do all of them, all the time) is just knowing WHAT the heck to post on each social network.

-Here are my social media tips for professional organizers, and my massive, epic guide to the types of content you should post on each platform, along with some ideas you may have not considered before about why you should be on each network in the first place.
+Here are my social marketing tips for professional organizers, and my massive, epic guide to the types of content you should post on each platform, along with some ideas you may have not considered before about why you should be on each network in the first place.
 Do NOT think you have to do ALL OF THESE – whoa girl.

 BIG HINT: It’s really not about getting your potential clients to see everything you publish online — in fact, many of these strategies are just about getting your name out there to the right people who can refer you to the right clients.